-The Department continues to work with the SRF finance team to refine the new program structure, and will continue to evaluate possible future program structures to ensure the program provides a stable source of funding for drinking water infrastructure projects well into the future.
+The Department continues to work to refine the new program structure, and will continue to evaluate possible future program structures to ensure the program provides a stable source of funding for drinking water infrastructure projects well into the future.

 The Department reserves the right to refinance, assign, pledge or leverage any loans originated through the Drinking Water SRF program.